AlessandroCasonato/AlessandroCasonato/README.md

 - 👋 Hi, I’m @AlessandroCasonato
 - 👀 I’m an italian software developer focused on web technologies, currently working mainly with .NET and JavaScript.
-- 🌱 I’m currently trying to learn something new also in the blockchain technologies field with a focus on Smart Contracts with Solidity.
+- 🌱 I’m currently trying to learn something new also in the blockchain technologies field with a focus on Smart Contracts with Solidity and cross-platform mobile development with Flutter (Dart).
 - 📫 How to reach me: Mail - alessandro.casonato.dev@gmail.com
                       Discord - Kases#6006